 If your due date is approaching or you recently had a baby, it can be difficult to remember everything.
 And that's perfectly fine.
 The good news is that there are many pregnancy, birth and baby apps for new parents.
 These apps can assist in recording and tracking important milestones, such as remembering which side you last fed on.
 Below you find some of the apps we really think are useful.

 From left to right: Wonder weeks, Baby Connect, Contraction Timer, Baby Tracker, Huckleberry, Baby Shhh, Expectful, GentleBirth, Headspace

 Each of these apps have their own purpose and features.

 With Wonder Weeks, you can track your baby's development.
 Baby Connect helps you record and monitor everything your child does, like their nap duration, food intake, and first steps.

 Headspace is an app for meditation and sleep.
 It helps you relax and get the rest you need.
 People use the Contraction Timer app to track contractions during childbirth.
 You can find more information about these apps by hovering over their logos.

 Useful Childbirth Websites

 If you want to get your facts right, the Evidence Based Birth website provides a lot of useful information.
-For example, did you know that women that have continuous labor support have a 25 percent lower chance of a cesarean, and for those that rely on a qualified Doula even 39 percent?
-In some other studies this rate even goes up to 50 percent.
+Did you know that women with continuous labor support have a 25% lower chance of a cesarean?
+And for those who have a qualified Doula, the chance is even lower at 39%.
+Overall, research indicates that people who received continuous Doula support were more likely to have spontaneous vaginal births.
+They may not have pain medication, epidurals, negative feelings about childbirth, vacuum or forceps-assisted births, or Cesareans.
 We love it when we make a difference!